ksandom/mass/docs/install.md

 Save your work in the relevant one of the -available folders and create a symlink to it from the relevant -enabled folder.

 ### Private
 I suggest doing a linked install as you will almost definitely have some stuff that you can contribute back.
-For what you can't, create your work in a separate location (that you will probably want in your own source control) and then symlink it to feature-companyName (eg macros-companyName).
-From the you can symlink it's contents to the appropriate -enabled folder.
+For what you can't, create your work in a separate location (that you will probably want in your own source control) and then symlink it to profiles/commandLine/companyName.
 Here's an example (written in full):

-    cd ~/.mass
-    ln -sf ~/work/repos/companyRepo/stuffForMass/macros macros-companyName
-    ln -sf ~/work/repos/companyRepo/stuffForMass/templates templates-companyName
-    ln -sf ~/work/repos/companyRepo/stuffForMass/modules modules-companyName

-    cd macros-enabled
-    ln -sf ../macros-companyName/* .
-    cd ../templates-enabled
-    ln -sf ../templates-companyName/* .
-    cd ../modules-enabled
+    cd ~/.mass/profiles/commandLine/packages
-    ln -sf ../modules-companyName/* .
+    ln -sf ~/work/repos/companyRepo/stuffForMass companyName

 ### Paths explained futher
 Mass can be installed system wide, for a particular user, or linked to the checked out repository.